tomsquest/docker-radicale/README.md

 ## Releasing

-1. Create a Git tag, eg. `3.0.6.0`, push it and Travis will build the images and publish them on Docker hub
+1. Create a Git tag, eg. `3.0.6.0`, push it and the CI will build the images and publish them on Docker hub
 1. Update the `latest` tag

 Example instructions :